Last Updated on 04/14/2019 by FilipiKnow

 If only they knew better.

 As soon as the alliance was made, Legazpi took hold of the ancient kingdom of Manila in the name of King Philip II of Spain.
-He even demanded for the natives to build a big house for him, a chapel for the Bible-wielding friars, as well as 150 medium-sized houses for the Spanish soldiers.
+He even demanded the natives to build a big house for him, a chapel for the Bible-wielding friars, as well as 150 medium-sized houses for the Spanish soldiers.

 But little did Legazpi know, the war was far from over yet.